-Don's Information Page (Changing all the time)
+Don's Information Page (Changing all the time) Don Has retired

 In 1946, its origin shrouded in mystery, a small bakelite life-craft bearing the enigmatic moniker "SS OpAmpia" washed-up on the shores of Longbeach, California.
 The kindly old Orlando couple discovered the weather-beaten capsule and within it, a small child wrapped in strange blue swaddling bearing unfamiliar advanced schematic symbols.
 They adopted the child as their own, naming him Donald.
 They always wanted a child and it was as though GOD sent this babe to them.

 Very quickly it was obvious that the babe possessed great powers unlike other children: Broken electrical devices miraculously repaired themselves in his presence.
 At the age of two, he fashioned semi-conductor devices out of dental-floss and the lint he found under the living-room sofa.
 Using his bottle, he could sputter micron-thin layers of doping onto silicon wafers of his own pediatric design.
 As he grew older, his parents counseled him to keep his great powers a secret and to use them only for the benefit of mankind.
 They seem to be GOD like.